imelsaudedev/chorder/README.md

 \q
 ```

-Create a `.env.development.local` file with the following:
+Create a `.env` file with the following:

 ```
 POSTGRES_PRISMA_URL="postgresql://SOME_USERNAME:SOME_PASSWORD@localhost:5432/SOME_DB_NAME"